-The Mission of the West Midland Family Center is to enhance the quality of life for area residents of all ages by providing facilities, programs and activities which:
+The Mission of the West Midland Family Center is to enhance the quality of life for each generation by providing growth and achievement opportunities within a caring environment.

 Guiding PrinciplesOur guiding principles are how we intend to do what we do… we achieve our vision and each of our vision elements by striving to live these principles:

 - We ensure that our community members are in a safe, happy, healthy environment; whether at home, at WMFC, at school or in the community.

 - We ensure access to WMFC, its programs, and its benefits, by removing barriers to participation.

 - We offer programs and events which include as many different family members as possible with emphasis on facilitating the development of active, positive support in the lives of family members.

 - We provide parents with education, skills and practice opportunities, which they use to become positive effective role models in the lives of their children.

 - We create an atmosphere whereby all individuals and families feel welcome and know that we understand and respect their individual differences.

 - We seek to develop a variety of appropriate program offerings that meet the diverse needs of our community membersí individual interests and learning styles to stimulate participation and growth.

 - We meet each individual/family at whatever place they are in their lives with the expectation that they have a desire to progress towards greater independence and to help others.